bao-project/bao-docs/source/bao_hyp/config.rst

 - ``IMAGE_LOADED``: Highly recommended, especially for MPU systems, where manual allocation of space for the guest image can be challenging if embedded in Bao's binary.
-Without utilizing LOADED, Bao may need to copy the image, potentially resulting in space wastage.
+Without utilizing LOADED, Bao may need to copy the image, potentially resulting in wasted space.

 Moreover, if the ``separately_loaded`` parameter is configured as false, the hypervisor interprets this setting as the offset of the built-in guest image within its own image, denoted as